-There has been a church on the present site since the first was built in around 1136, and was destroyed in the Great Fire of London in 1666.
+There has been a church on the present site since the first was built in around 1136, which was destroyed in the Great Fire of London in 1666.
 The present church building was designed by Sir Christopher Wren and was begun in 1670 with work completed by 1677.
 It was the most expensive of Wren's City churches and is widely regarded as one of his finest.

 During the Second World War, on the evening of 29th December 1940, the church was extensively damaged but not completely destroyed during an incendiary bomb attack on the City.
 Almost immediately, to maintain a presence in the building, the 'Tower Chapel' was constructed in the base of the tower and worship continued in this small chapel for the remainder of the war years.
-In the early 1950's the patronage of the church was handed over to the City of London Corporation (from Ballion College, Oxford) and work was begun to rebuild and restore the church to it's former glory.
+In the early 1950's the patronage of the church was handed over to the City of London Corporation (from Balliol College, Oxford) and work was begun to rebuild and restore the church to it's former glory.

 Who was St. Lawrence?